navkar/Predictions/README.md

   - Texas shall be combined with Mexico, a definite possibility.
 * End of so called lifestyle brands.
   - New water-less fabric (will stay clean forever)
-* Removal of fear based industries like
+* Removal of fear and greed based industries like
   - Insurance
   - Banking
+  - Lending products
+  - High-Yield products

 #### Euro Zone
 * Italy and Greece will clearly, be out of Euro zone.